climatecharlie/ClimateCharlie.github.io/README.md

 ![Climate Chart](https://climatecharley.github.io/assets/images/chart.png)

-* "Chart"
+* ,,Chart"
-* "Historic Chart"
+* ,,Historic Chart"

-* "History of New York"
+* ,,History of New York"
-* "Show me the chart of New York"
+* ,,Show me the chart of New York"
-* "Climate Chart New York"
+* ,,Climate Chart New York"

-* "Chart of New York for the 4th of July"
+* ,,Chart of New York for the 4th of July"
-* "Show me the historic data for Christmas"
+* ,,Show me the historic data for Christmas"
-* "Show me the historic data of New York for the 2nd of October"
+* ,,Show me the historic data of New York for the 2nd of October"

 If no city or date is provided it will request your current location and the current date.